Efabien/Currency_bot/README.md

-# rss feed to API
+# public web ressources to API
-a way to turn few rss feed to API
+a way to serve web ressources through an API built with node